MikeMaximus/gbm/GBM/readme.txt

-Game Backup Monitor v1.2.0 Pre-Release Readme http://mikemaximus.github.io/gbm-web/ gamebackupmonitor@gmail.com
+Game Backup Monitor v1.2.0 Readme http://mikemaximus.github.io/gbm-web/
+gamebackupmonitor@gmail.com

-November 8, 2019
+December 1, 2019

 New in 1.2.0

+All Platforms:

+- Fixed various issues when linking to or from "Monitor Only" configurations.

+New in 1.2.0PR1 (Pre-Release #1 - November 8, 2019)

 All Platforms: